Dheep13/IS-Migration/architecture/complete-architecture-reference.md

 ## 🏗️ System Overview

-The IS-Migration platform is a comprehensive AI-powered solution for migrating integration flows from legacy platforms (Dell Boomi, MuleSoft) to SAP Integration Suite.
+The IS-Migration platform is a comprehensive AI-powered solution for migrating integration flows from legacy platforms (Boomi, MuleSoft) to SAP Integration Suite.
 The platform leverages multiple AI providers and template-based generation to ensure reliable, SAP-compliant iFlow creation.

 ## 🎯 Core Architecture Principles